PrabhatIn/SoRoTop/README.md

 # SoRoTop
 ## SoRoTop: a hitchhiker’s guide to topology optimization MATLAB code for design-dependent pneumatic-driven soft robots
 `SoRoTop.m` provides a MATLAB implementation for topology optimization for design-dependent pneumatic-driven soft robots.
 Demands for pneumatic-driven soft robots are constantly rising for various applications.
 However, they are often designed manually due to the lack of systematic methods.
 Moreover, design-dependent characteristics of pneumatic actuation pose distinctive challenges.
-SoRoTop is developed for designing pneumatic-driven soft robots using topology optimization.
+SoRoTop is developed for designing such pneumatic-driven soft robots using topology optimization.
 ## About
 Author: Prabhat Kumar, Department of Mechanical and Aerospace Engineering, Indian Institute of Technology Hyderabad, India.
 Please send your comments and suggestions to  pkumar@mae.iith.ac.in or prabhatkumar.rns@gmail.com
 ## How to use